fl-sll/Caltrack/Restaurant/Sketch/readme.md

-This is the sketch for our restaurant website
+These are the sketches for our restaurant website